pindiespace/class-bp/README.md

 Ignores minified and generated files, this is best for working in teams to avoid constant conflict, only the source files are needed.

 ### .travis.yml
-This is used on [travis-ci.org](http://travis-ci.org) for continuous integration tests, which monitor the FastShell build.
+This is used on [travis-ci.org](http://travis-ci.org) for continuous integration tests, which monitors the build.

 ## Platform support